GENERAL TERMS OF SERVICE

 “Site” means any Website or any App.

-“Software Services Provider” means Rain Retail Software, LLC which provides or offers Services under the brand Like Sew.
+“Software Services Provider” means POS Retail Software, LLC which provides or offers Services under the brand Like Sew.

 “Users” means you and your employees, representatives, consultants, contractors, or agents who you authorize to use the Services on your behalf.